 hungry little hands!

 - 1/2 cup cooked and mashed sweet potato or yam

-- 2 tablespoons + 3 tablespoons brown rice flour (Or you can sub with gluten free flour)
+- 5 tbsp brown rice flour divided (Or you can sub with gluten free flour)

 - coconut or avocado oil for cooking

-- Throughly mix quinoa, sweet potato/yam, ground flax and sea salt in a bowl.
+- Thoroughly mix quinoa, sweet potato/yam, ground flax and sea salt in a bowl.